Knowing and feeling your dog loves you isn’t just you projecting your human emotions onto your dog. As if there were any doubts, your dog loves you!

 A flick of the tongue and a wag of the tail aren’t the only ways man’s best friend shows their undying devotion.

-Here are four ways that show dogs love owners.
-And it’s an affection cycle that makes you both happy.
+Here are four ways that dogs love their owners.
+This affectionate cycle makes you both happy.

 Dogs love owners: Staring

-Oxytocin — aka the “cuddle hormone” or “love hormone” — is released when the two of you are snuggling, playing or bonding in some way.
+Oxytocin — aka the “cuddle hormone” or “love hormone” — is released when you are snuggling, playing, or bonding in some way.

 It’s the same hormone that helps babies and new mommies bond.
 So when your dog looks at you, it’s a natural interaction that releases oxytocin, not a staring contest.